levoxtrip/PKB/docs/topics/move.md

 Create joy around exercise.
 Follow your joy - play basketball - go skating.

+Everytime you do a workout - remind yourself I'm an athlete

+The goal is not to run a marathon - it's to become a runner.

+### Balancing
+Put socks and shoes on the floor - blanace on the other leg and put your socks and shoes on while balancing.

 ## Feet
 How we use our feet relates to everything else in your body.